-Since its inception, SEWA has been working hard at the various government levels through strong advocacy and campaigning to protect the rights of the members; which over a period of years has led to recognition of tremendous economic and social contribution at various levels i.e. district/city, state, national and international government, organizations, trades etc. – thus resulting into inclusion in policy and legislation.
-Some of the note-worthy achievements of SEWA’s strong lobbying and advocacy are:
+Since its inception, SEWA has been working hard at the various government levels through strong policy interventions and campaigning to protect the rights of the members; which over a period of years has led to recognition of tremendous economic and social contribution at various levels i.e. district/city, state, national and international government, organizations, trades etc. – thus resulting into inclusion in policy and legislation.
+Some of the note-worthy achievements of SEWA’s strong campaigns and policy interventions are:

 Recognizing the efforts of SEWA in organizing and empowering the women workers from the informal sector in India and the Global South, The International Labor Organization had nominated SEWA as a commissioner on the high level Global commission on Future of Work, launched in August 2017 as a part of its centenary celebration.
 Over the course of 18 months, the commission met for several rounds of discussion and the commission came out with a report, which was launched in Geneva on the 22nd Jan 2019.